fcf-framework/fcfParallel/README.md

 The build parameters are presented on the basis of CMake.

-In order to collect this example, you will need to link and include OpenCL. (https://github.com/KhronosGroup/OpenCL-SDK).
+In order to build this example, you will need to link and include OpenCL. (https://github.com/KhronosGroup/OpenCL-SDK).

  ```cmake
 find_package(OpenCL REQUIRED)